I won’t be wrong if I say that people entering their 40s often scoff at life insurance.

 Life insurance is an umbrella term for a variety of options.
-Most people have a distorted view of what life insurance offers, how it works, and the value in signing up.
+Most people have a distorted view of what life insurance offers, how it works, and the value of signing up.

-Many people ask, what is the best life insurance for people over 40?
+Many ask, what is the best life insurance for people over 40?

 I will say that during your forties, it’s best to look at term insurance.

 Term insurance refers to coverage that comes with a pre-determined expiration date.
-This can be at a specific age (i.e. 70) or a particular year as deemed appropriate by both parties.
-The premiums are going to be set in stone for that specific period, which can range from 10-30 years.
+This can be at a specific age (i.e., 70) or a particular year as deemed appropriate by both parties.
+The premiums will be set in stone for that specific period, ranging from 10-30 years.

 Once the period has been completed, a person can move forward with a new plan at a higher premium or have it terminated.

 The reason this is such an attractive option has to do with its pre-determined protection.
-A lot of people worry about those “in-between” years from 40-70 as there’s a good amount of time left before retirement.
-To get to the other side and retire peacefully, term insurance can act as a safety net.
+Many people worry about those “in-between” years from 40-70 as there’s a good amount of time left before retirement.
+Term insurance can act as a safety net to get to the other side and retire peacefully.

-On the other hand, whole life insurance is a bit complex in nature and ultimately you might end up paying more than the benefits and thus not worth it at the forties.
+On the other hand, whole life insurance is a bit complex, and ultimately, you might end up paying more than the benefits and thus not worth it in the forties.

 Tips To Select Coverage Amount and Terms

-A study completed on Americans, aging and public health stated the numbers are rising with more than 12.1% entering their 60s by 2030.
-This demonstrates a larger segment of the American population, which is in its mid to late 40s and may not have appropriate life insurance in place.
+A study completed on Americans, aging, and public health stated the numbers are rising, with more than 12.1% entering their 60s by 2030.
+This demonstrates that a larger segment of the American population in its mid to late 40s may not have appropriate life insurance.